-If your ELD displays one or more of these problems, it is worth looking further afield.
+If your ELD solution displays one or more of these problems, it is worth looking further afield.
 There is no reason to be stuck with a half-functioning device when there are solid, robust solutions available right now.
-If any of these issues sound familiar, contact ORBCOMM at email@example.com or schedule a demo at www2.orbcomm.com/eld-compliance.
+If any of these issues sound familiar, contact ORBCOMM at firstname.lastname@example.org or schedule a demo at www2.orbcomm.com/eld-compliance.

 As ORBCOMM’s Senior Director of Product Marketing, Denis Cody leverages over two decades of industry experience in international B2B marketing to help develop and execute GTM strategies, positioning and messaging for our suite of products and solutions.